-- (2) use verbatim words / sentences from the abovementioned sources - in addition to acknowledging your sources in this instance, you also need to place double quotation marks around the verbatim words or sentence(s) in the text where they appear; - (3) use verbatim portions from your own, previously presented, marked or published work.
-You are furthermore not allowed to use the content of any essay / research paper of any previous, current or future year of study without the prior consent of your lecturer; - (4) incorporate diagrams, illustrations, charts, pictures, etc. which originate from another source into your written work;
+- (1) summarise or paraphrase idea(s) or words which originated from someone else, whether that is in the form of books, journals, statutes, judgments, websites, academic research (such as theses and dissertations), reports, case studies, class notes, course materials, PowerPoint slides and other audio-visual learning materials, recordings of lectures, podcasts, statistics, newspapers, magazines, songs, movies, etcetera; - (2) use verbatim words / sentences from the abovementioned sources - in addition to acknowledging your sources in this instance, you also need to place double quotation marks around the verbatim words or sentence(s) in the text where they appear; - (3) use verbatim portions from your own, previously presented, marked or published work.
+You are furthermore not allowed to use the content of any essay / research paper of any previous, current or future year of study without the prior consent of your lecturer;

+(4) incorporate diagrams, illustrations, charts, pictures, etc. which originate from another source into your written work;